 Nowadays, Gemiler Island still holds appeal for sailors and is a popular anchorage for travellers enjoying Blue Cruise holidays along the Turkey's spectacular Turquoise Coast.
 Yachts, gulets and sailboats tie up at the island's ancient quays, visitors enjoy water sports in the narrow channel separating the island from the mainland, and parasailers enjoy an exhilarating bird's eye view from high above the sea.

-For a 7TL entrance fee (2016 prices), visitors can climb to the modern-day lighthouse and watch magnificent Mediterranean sunsets from the island's western peak.
+For a small entrance fee, visitors can climb to the modern-day lighthouse and watch magnificent Mediterranean sunsets from the island's western peak.
 Nature lovers, history buffs, and hikers can wander the uninhabited island for hours, exploring the ruins and imagining life from long ago.
 The island's caretaker accepts the fee and also sells guidebooks in a variety of languages to raise funds for island maintenance.